sankhya007/T.R.A.G.I.C/README.md

 ### 4. Four Simulation Algorithms

 All four models take the same inputs and produce the same output structure: scored image with agent trails, exit utilization percentages, and bottleneck markers.

+A **Compare All Models** button runs all four sequentially on the same config and shows a side-by-side score table.
+Each model's output image is kept in the viewer — use the **< >** buttons in the output panel to browse between runs without losing earlier results.
+The **View Report** button always opens the report for whichever image you're currently looking at.

+To resume a previous session, use **Load Existing Mask** in View 1 — it now accepts a zone config JSON directly and jumps straight to the Zone Editor with everything loaded.

 | Model | Core mechanic | Best for |
 |---|---|---|